cotse900/BCI433/notes.md

 - lab3A and lab3B are also important for the midterm.
 - how to make your extra F3 disappear: assign the name field for F3 to ```IN79``` which is assigned to the sundry fees when you code the rpgle file.
 - where to put ```overlay```: actually only put in the result, and remember not to overlap ```SaleInfo``` and ```Result``` or Result replaces SaleInfo when you click.
 In other words, when IN79 is off, F3 with ```DSPATR(ND)``` is also off
+- For ```DCL-F yourfile workstn;```, do remember to, for instance, have both .dspf and .rpgle files in the same folder, or the rpgle won't detect the dspf file.

 # lab3B
 - how to call demo and your work